 - Upena, the pipeline for Espadons

-The science staff also participates in the Observatory Automation Project (OAP)
+The scientific staff also participated in the Observatory Automation Project (OAP).

 CFHT astronomers conduct their own science projects and